Tresjs/lab/content/experiments/brickelangelo-david.md

 date: 2023-08-21
 ---

 This experiment recreates the iconic **David sculpture by Michelangelo** using **75,000 LEGO brick instances**, demonstrating advanced surface sampling techniques and instanced rendering capabilities.
-This artistic tribute combines classical art with modern procedural generation.
+Based on challenges from [Bruno Simon's Three.js Journey course](https://threejs-journey.com/), this artistic tribute combines classical art with modern procedural generation.

 ### What You'll See